Melbourne Fringe Festival

-Every year, the Melbourne Fringe Festival makes jaws drop and eyes widen across the city with their out-there line-up of theatre, comedy, art, music and events.
-This is Melbourne at its weirdest and one of the best ways to get a feel for the city's cultural underbelly.
+Every year, the Melbourne Fringe Festival makes jaws drop and eyes widen across the city with its out-there line-up of theatre, comedy, art, music and events.
+It's Melbourne at its weirdest and one of the best ways to get a feel for the city's cultural underbelly.